Feature Tread, Handrail Separation.

-This is a very elegant way of starting the new run of handrail behind the feature tread, This gives the new run a lesser feature than the main feature but shows the termintion of. this can be finished over the soindles or a less significant newel than used on the feature tead works nicely.
-When using spindles alone a handrail brace between the stairs and the underside of the handrial is genrally required to give the strength to stop the handrail having lateral movement.
+This is one way of starting the new run of handrail behind the feature tread, This gives the new run a lesser feature than the main feature but shows the termination of. this can be finished over the spindles or a less significant newel than used on the feature tread works nicely.
+When using spindles alone a handrail brace between the stairs and the underside of the handrail is generally required to give the strength to stop the handrail having lateral movement.

 Monkey’s tail with Ram’s horn set behind.